Bambi Linn

+Early life and career

 Born to Henry William Linnemeier (a surveyor and accountant) and Mary "Mimi" (Tweer) Linnemeier in 1926, Bambi Linn trained extensively with noted choreographer Agnes de Mille.
 At the age of 17, she made her Broadway debut in the original production of Oklahoma!
 (1943).
 With the death of actor George S. Irving, she became the last surviving cast member of the original opening night cast of Oklahoma!

 De Mille used her again in Carousel (1945) as Louise, the daughter who gets slapped causing her father's return to purgatory, for which she earned a Theatre World Award.
 Linn repeated the role in the 1957 revival at City Center.
 Her other Broadway credits include the title role in Alice in Wonderland (1947) and Blanche in I Can Get It for You Wholesale (1962).
 Linn, who was a guest soloist with American Ballet Theatre, continued making occasional stage appearances until the early 1980s.